autodesk-platform-services/aps-fd-explorer/README.md

 ## Setting up the app

-- clone this repository or download
+- clone this repository or download it
 - restore the packages
 - replace the variable values at appsettings.Development.json with your own